 The kid grows up needing the parent’s involvement to feel okay about their own decisions.

 They consult before they act.
 They run the tax return past mum.
 They wait for dad to weigh in on the apartment lease.
-They become, by their thirties, an adult who has never had to fully trust their own judgement, because someone has always been one phone call away to verify it for them.
+Over time, some adult children may become less practiced at trusting their own judgment, because someone has always been one phone call away to verify it for them.

 When something hard happens, they don’t draw on internal evidence that they can handle it — they don’t have much of that evidence, because the small handlings were all done with help.
 They call their parent.
 The parent solves it.
 The cycle deepens.